calebesg/devradar/README.md

 ## 🏷️ About

-Presented by Rocketseat at OmniStack week
+Presented by Rocketseat at OmniStack week.
+DevRadar is an application to search for other devs in your region, to make a programmer pair.

 ## 💻 Technologies
 This app features all the latest tools and practices in mobile/web development!